chrisluedtke/divvy-data/README.md

 ### License

 If you find this repository helpful in your own analysis or project, please cite my name and repository URL.
 This repository is not affiliated, approved, endorsed, or sponsored by Motivate.
-It is not provided for commercial purposes.
 See [Divvy's Data Liscense Agreement](https://www.divvybikes.com/data-license-agreement).